Utilities & Internet

 How to Set Up

-Not all Valencia apartments have gas - many use electric heating and an electric boiler.
-If your apartment has gas, you need a gas contract.
-Call the provider with your CUPS code.
-A technician may need to inspect the installation.
+Not every Valencia apartment has gas, and many use electric heating plus an electric boiler.
+If yours has gas, call the provider with your CUPS code.
+A technician may need to inspect the installation before activation.

 Expat Tips